 - Read emails with an eagle eye.
+Phishing is a cybercrime mainstay, and it’s successful only when readers don’t pay attention or know what to look for.
 Check the sender’s address.
 Is it from the actual company he or she claims?
 Hover over links provided in the body of the email.
 Is the URL legit?
 Read the language of the email carefully.
 Are there weird line breaks?
-Awkwardly constructed sentences that sound foreign?
+Awkwardly-constructed sentences that sound foreign?
 And finally, know the typical methods of communication for important organizations.
 For example, the IRS will never contact you via email.
 When in doubt, call your healthcare, bank, or other potentially-spoofed organization directly.

 Bonus mobile phone tip: Cybercriminals love spoofing banks via SMS/text message or fake bank apps.
 Do not confirm personal data via text, especially social security numbers.
 Again, when in doubt, contact your bank directly.